FPGA On Module.

 - GbE PHY.

-- In addition to HDMI, all RGB and color control signals are available on the North connector.
+- All RGB and color control signals are available on the North connector.
+The VGA video DAC is provided on the motherboard.

 - Boot flash: One out of two chips can be selected for boot.